OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/deploying.md

 # Development Tasks / Deploying

+>_[JHB] Long ago memory here, but I am pretty sure the latest (and only) StateCU install packages that CDSS distributes came from me creating a setup package using the OLD Visual Studio on that OLD laptop that DWR has.
+Very dated stuff.
+For Willem for RGDSS, I just sent him the open source version of the source code.
+He didn't want the GUI.
+There were some special features we (LRE) added just for RGDSS and he may have added some more himself._

 Deploying the software consists of compiling StateCU into an executable and packaging into an installer that can be distributed.

 **TODO smalers 2017-01-02 Need to coordinate with Erin Wilson on how StateCU should be deployed... with the GUI, separate, etc.